PizzaPete/Progress/README.md

 ---

 A simple and clean progress application to give more insights of a project.

-(I'm now working on a cleaner version of Progress that works with a simple JSON object in combination with Handlebars)
+(I'm working on a cleaner version of Progress that works with a simple JSON object in combination with Handlebars)

 Progress shows you on a simple way the:
 - Running projects